LSDOlab/ozone/docs/docs/installation.md

 :::note Note

 Ozone relies on numpy and scipy packages.
 Please install them from numpy and scipy.
+It is also recommended to have matplotlib installed for visualization.

 :::